pururval/price-deviation-alert/README.md

 ```
 ### 9. Pylint score

-- Ideal error for input argument would be TypeError but due to time constraints, wasnt able to update it.
+- The module name could be changed from `apiAlerts.py` to `api_alerts.py` (snake_case) but wanted to keep it as close as possible to the sample run shown in the assignment document.
-- The module name could be changed to `api_alerts.py` (snake_case) but wanted to keep it as close as possible to the sample run shown in the assignment document.
+- Ideal exception for input argument would be TypeError but due to time constraints, wasnt able to update it.

 ```bash
 python3 test.py